1. Saving Your Life

 from the busy Interstate Highway 5.

-The user friendly features of GPS navigators are described in more details in the following Section 2.
+More benefits of using GPS navigators and their features are described in more details in the following

 2. Enrichment of Life